zuplo/docs/docs/guides/github-source-control.md

 After the project is connected, all of your code will be committed to the `main` branch.

-## GitHub Production Deployments
+## GitHub Edge Deployments

-To deploy your project from GitHub you must install the [Zuplo GitHub App](https://github.com/apps/zuplo/installations/new).
+For deployments to work you'll need to install the [Zuplo GitHub App](https://github.com/apps/zuplo/installations/new).

 Select the organization to install the application and authorize all repositories or specific repositories.

 ![GitHub App Permissions](../../static/media/github-app-install-perms.png)